 Since both are central nervous system depressants, mixing these two together can have some serious, negative side effects.
 When taken on their own, benzodiazepines, such as Xanax, can cause a variety of side effects that are similar to alcohol intoxication, including;

 - extreme tiredness

-Mixing alcohol with Xanax causes what’s known as an “agonist-like action“. hat that means is taking Xanax with alcohol magnifies the side effects of the Xanax, and vice versa.
-This is why it’s common for people who combine wine, beer, or spirits with anti-anxiety drugs like Xanax to experience extreme symptoms of fatigue, weakness, and confusion prior to blacking out.
+Mixing these two powerful drugs causes what’s known as an “agonist-like action“.
+That means taking them magnifies the side effects of the Xanax and vice versa.
+This is why it’s not uncommon for people combining wine, beer, or spirits with anti-anxiety drugs (benzodiazepines) experience extreme symptoms of fatigue, weakness, and confusion prior to blacking out.

 When Xanax addicts cannot access a prescription, they will often search the streets for drug dealers selling Xanax tablets.
 Since they don’t know when they might find their next batch of Xanax pills, abusers will often have a tendency to increase and lengthen the Xanax “high” by taking their pills with alcohol.

-Alcohol and Xanax, or any other benzodiazepine, is well-known to be among the most dangerous of all drug combinations.
+Yes…alcohol and any benzodiazepine is among the most dangerous of all drug combinations.
 Even seasoned drug users tend to avoid mixing booze simply because the risk of suffering from a deadly overdose are too high.

 Even having one or two drinks while taking Xanax can cause respiratory distress, thanks to the depressant qualities of both alcohol and Xanax.
 If you OD on alcohol and Xanax, you may stop breathing, or breath so slowly that you won’t get enough oxygen to your brain – this can lead to seizures, permanent brain damage, cardiac arrest, and death.